vrajgautam1/user-management-blog-type/notes.md

 This error will be caught as a normal Error in the upload callback

 phase - 2 : binding images to the user. - pending

+the model contains
+id, userid, originalname, filename, url, path, size

+userid is a foreigkey, its value will come from users table therefore we must use a property called
+references: {
+    model: modelname
+    key: column name
+}

+then there's associations - uploads.associate = (models)=>{
+  Uploads.belongsTo(models.users, {
+    foreignKey: "userId",
+    onDelete: "CASCADE
+  })
+}

+users.associate = (models)=>{
+  Users.hasMany(models.uploads, {
+    foreignKey: "userId",
+    onDelete: "CASCADE"
+      })
+}

+sequelize-cli looks for the config file in the root folder. keep the config folder in the root folder.